vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou

-## Motivation and Inspiration - V1

-> 1. - "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
-> 1. - "Try to be a rainbow in someone else’s cloud." - Maya Angelou
-> 1. - "Start where you are.
-Use what you have.
-Do what you can." - Arthur Ashe

 ## Wisdom and Learning - V1